PavanRangani/docs/docs/prd/contacts/contacts-of-clarius-users.md

 ## UX requirements

-- In view dialog of contact, shows `Clarius user` tag with `email`
+- In view dialog of such contact, shows `Clarius user` tag with `email`
-- In edit dialog of contact, `email` will be disabled
+- In edit dialog of such contact, `email` will be disabled
 - On delete shows `Delete not allowed`  dialog with proper message.